Cathaspa/Gene-Scripts/README.rst

 - You *must* call the columns containing gene names ``gene_symbol``, they are used as columns of reference by the scripts.

-note that:

-- If certain genes are included multiple times, their mean will be calculated, and only a single entry will appear in the output.

-- you may pass ``[--nonan]`` or ``[-n]`` to omit any gene that are missing entries in a batch.

 Using the graphing utility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^